-This course is designed to introduce students to modernist poetry and prose.
+This course is designed to introduce students to modernist

+poetry and prose.
 Modernism's challenge to literary form will be related to its historical context and formal analysis.
 The course takes an international perspective, reflecting modernism's own transatlantic cosmopolitanism.
 Beginning with the differing genres of nineteenth-century poetry, the course allows students to trace the revolutions in poetic expression throughout the twentieth century and how they reflect the changing ideologies of the time.

-ENGL 406 Post-Modernism Credit Hours: 3
+Post-Modernism Credit Hours: 3

-This course will introduce students to postmodernism and its critics, focusing on novels and films.
-The students will learn about postmodernist concepts and techniques deployed in novels and films, and demonstrate their destabilizing rhetorical and visual effects.
-In this course, we'll investigate the following guestions: How do we read the prefix, "post-" as a temporal and cultural phenomenon and how do we link postmodernity to previous literary movements and concepts.
-Is possible to define a postmodern novel or film?
-How does a high modernist text by writers such as Joyce, Woolf, Proust and Kafka converge with or diverge from a postmodern one?
-This course will address these questions and more while highlighting that the postmodern novel fragments and decentralizes the narrative.
-The course will include a discussion of a number of literary concepts such as intertextuality, metafiction. self-reflexivity, parody, pastiche and collage.
+This course provides an introduction to postmodernism and its critics, focusing on novels and films.
+Learning about concepts and techniques deployed in novels and films, and demonstrate their destabilizing rhetorical and visual effects.
+The course will include a discussion of a number of literary concepts such as intertextuality, metafiction, selfreflexivity, parody, pastiche and collage.
 We will also explore how postmodern concepts and techniques can be traced in other disciplines such as architecture, visual arts, film, and technological innovations.